In Search of Wonder

 In Search of Wonder: Essays on Modern Science Fiction is a collection of critical essays by American writer Damon Knight.
 Most of the material in the original version of the book was originally published between 1952 and 1955 in various science fiction magazines including Infinity Science Fiction, Original SF Stories, and Future SF.
 The essays were highly influential, and contributed to Knight's stature as the foremost critic of science fiction of his generation.
-The book also constitutes an informal record of the "Boom Years" of science fiction from 1950-1955.
+The book also constitutes an informal record of the "Boom Years" of science fiction from 1950 to 1955.

 In the opening chapter, Knight states his "credos", two of which are: